 - Cavity wall insulation £726 per year

 Used to improve the thermal property of a solid wall.
-Houses built before 1920 are usually a solid wall.
+Houses built before 1920 usually have a solid wall.
 It involves cladding the external walls and covering in render, and/or cladding internal walls with insulating material.
-This does require moving radiators and sockets, and so it’s both intrusive and a large investment.
+This does require moving radiators and sockets, so it's both intrusive and a large investment.

 If you have an old hot water cylinder, then lagging with a cylinder jacket will retain the heat for longer and could save £20 a year.
 The connecting hot pipes can also be protected with foam tubes and these can be bought from any DIY store.